-Evaluation of the carrying values of each mineral interest agreement are undertaken each year to determine if estimated undiscounted future net cash flows are less than the carrying value.
+Evaluation of the carrying values of each mineral interest agreement are undertaken each year and when events or changes in circumstances indicate that the carrying values may not be recoverable to determine if estimated undiscounted future net cash flows are less than the carrying value.
 Estimated undiscounted future net cash flows are calculated using estimated production, sales prices, and purchase costs.
 If it is determined that the future net cash flows from an operation are less than the carrying value then a write-down is recorded with a charge to operations.